 The book collection comprises approximately 10,000 volumes combining those of South Place Ethical Society Library, the Rationalist Press Association Library, the Coit Memorial Library and the National Secular Society’s collection.
-The Library originated in the nineteenth century as a general lending library for members, but now specialises in subjects relating to ethics, humanism, rationalism and philosophy.

 You can search these collections on the online catalogue.

 Of particular interest to researchers is our unrivalled collection of humanist periodicals.
 We hold runs of The Freethinker, The Literary Guide, which continues to be published today as The New Humanist, Richard Carlile’s The Republican, Charles Bradlaugh’s The National Reformer, and Annie Besant’s Our Corner.
 Naturally we also hold a compete archive of our own journal, now known as The Ethical Record, though previously published under a number of other monikers.
 You can search past and present editions of the Ethical Record here.